esphome/esphome-docs/components/display/nextion.rst

 Components
 ----------
 This library supports a few different components allowing communication back and forth from HA <-> MCU <-> Nextion.

+With the exception of the - :doc:`../binary_sensor/nextion`, the example below illustrates:
+ - Polling the Nextion for updates
-Except for the - :doc:`../binary_sensor/nextion` the below handles polling data from the Nextion as well as the Nextion sending updates via the - :doc:`../binary_sensor/nextion` or from a custom protocol that needs to be added to the Nextion components.
-Refer to the below for more information.
+ - Dynamic updates sent from the Nextion to the ESP device

+Note that the latter requires a custom protocol to be included in the Nextion display's code/configuration.
+See the individual components for more detail.

 - :doc:`../binary_sensor/nextion`
 - :ref:`nextion_sensor`